jina-ai/jina/README.md

 ### Use Docker Compose or Kubernetes

-If we want to further upgade your Flow with Docker Compose or Kubernetes, we will first need to containerize the Executors.
+If we want to further upgrade your Flow with Docker Compose or Kubernetes, we will first need to containerize the Executors.
 The easiest way to do that is by using [Jina Hub](https://hub.jina.ai).

 Move each of the two Executors to a separate folder with one Python file in each: